 - That supports your revenue goals for the year, but

-- Is abstracted away from that revenue goal, either by metric or timing, or both.
+- Is abstracted away from that longer-term revenue goal, either by metric or timing, or both.

 Then I moved on to measuring us by New Seats Per Month instead of new revenue.
 100 seats a month, then 500, then 1000.
 This made it easier for folks to see success and progress than the specific ARR that underpinned the seats, which wasn’t that huge.

 And finally, I moved on to 2 more micromilestones before we outgrew them.
 I added New Users as one.
 We had a big party at 1,000,000 total users.
 Now, most were free and many never came back.
 And users aren’t paying customers and aren’t revenue.
 But it’s related.
 It was 1,000,000 exposures and uses of our product and brand.
 That meant we were having an impact.

 And the last micromilestone was $10m ARR.
 Now that’s, of course, a very quantitative one and doesn’t sound micro.
 But as we crossed about $3m in ARR, it became clear to me — finally — that we’d make it.
 That we couldn’t be killed.
 I’d finally found a great VP of Sales, the product was finally good, and the engine was working.
 I just wasn’t sure how long it would take.
 So I set the next goal as $10m ARR.
 But … I didn’t pressure most of the company to hit it on a particular date.
 Not until we were closer.
 We just had fun, and each company meeting celebrated progress toward the goal.
 We were always winners then, as we climbed up that hill together.

 The management team still had annual goals, and we still had to hit them.
 We held the VP+ team to strict-ish ARR goals for the year.
 But micromilestones helped everyone else see the success even in the tougher times.